-Light 4-4.9
+Minor 3-3.9 Usually not felt and harmless.
+On average, the U.S. experiences 900,000 minor earthquakes.

 Moderate 5-5.9 Felt indoors by many, Felt by all, many outdoors by few during frightened.
 Damage the day.
 At night, some negligible in buildings awakened.
 Some dishes, of good design and windows broken. construction.

-Strong 6-6.9
+Strong

-Damage great in poorly Well-built wooden built structures.
-Fall of columns, monuments, walls.
-Heavy furniture overturned
+San Andreas

+Loma Prieta

+earthquake epicenter

 Major 7-7.9

-8 or more Damage total.
-Lines structures destroyed; of sight and level are masonry and frame distorted.
-Objects structures destroyed thrown into the air. with foundations.
+6-6.9 Damage great in poorly Well-built wooden built structures.
+Fall of structures destroyed; columns, monuments, masonry and frame walls.
+Heavy furniture structures destroyed overturned. with foundations.

-Great

-Recent earthquakes in California California sits on top of the San Andreas fault, the

-Naturual Disaster

-Earthquakes: De Anza ready for the forecasted Big One?

-Minor

-Usually not felt and

-harmless.
-On average,

-the U.S. experiences

-900,000 minor

-earthquakes.

-3-3.9 While the college prepares for next big earthquake, many De Anza students dob't know what to do on campus or to how to prepare at home.
+Great 8 or more Damage total.
+Lines of sight and level are distorted.
+Objects thrown into the air.
+Recent earthquakes in California California sits on top of the San Andreas fault, the boundary between the North Atlantic and Pacific Plates, responsible for thousands of earthquakes per year.
+7.3 7.1 7.2 Landers, 1992 4 7.3 magnitude Mojave Desert, 1999 Baja, 2010 7.2 magnitude Napa Valley, earthquake that caused over \$92 7.1 magnitude earthquake that lasted 20 hours, earthquake.
+Two to four people were 2014 6.0 magnitude million in damage and killed three people. causing limited damage. believed to be killed by earthquake related injuries. earthquake that caused over \$36 million in damage Naturual Disaster Earthquakes: De Anza ready for the forecasted Big One?
+While the college prepares for next big earthquake, many De Anza students dob't know what to do on campus or to how to prepare at home.
 Paul Ledesma STAFF REPORTER few minutes past 5 p.m., Mary Kay Englen sat at her desk in the Learning Center building on the De Anza College campus.
-As she alked with a friend at the end of her day, the building began to shake, as if a train hit it.
+As she talked with a friend at the end of her day, the building began to shake, as if a train hit it.
 "Oh my God!"
 Englen's friend said over the phone.
 "We're having an earthquake!"
-And then, the phone line went dead "All of a sudden, everything started rocking and rolling,' said an unidentified campus contractor.
-"I tripped over my desk trying to get out of my office, and it took all night to get home."
+And then, the phone line went "All of a sudden, everything San Francisco started rocking and rolling,' Bay Area has a 99 said an unidentified campus contractor.
+"I tripped over my percent probability desk trying to get out of my of experiencing office, and it took all night to get a magnitude 6.7 home."
 Englen, senior program coordinator of Staff and Organizational Development, and three other staff members left in the office reacted quickly.
 One of them got under his desk just moments before a heavy wood-framed bulletin board fell off the wall and landed right where he had been sitting.
 The earthquake lasted 15 seconds.